Soccer Injuries

 Most common and dangerous soccer injuries come from players injuring themselves by twisting or landing awkwardly on their feet.

-Heading Injuries in Soccer
+Heading Injury in Soccer

 Heading injuries rarely happen from heading the soccer ball.